sericson0/tigertanda-vdj/README.md

 ## Usage

-Tiger Tanda follows a three-step workflow:

-### 1. Identify (Track tab)

-Browse songs in VirtualDJ as you normally would.
-Tiger Tanda automatically detects the selected song and fuzzy-matches it against the metadata database.
-Up to 5 candidates appear in the Track tab.

-Click a candidate to confirm the match.

-### 2. Search (Matches tab)
+Tiger Tanda uses a two-column layout with a Main view and a Settings view, toggled via the gear icon.

+### Main View

+The main view has two columns:

+**Left column — Identify & Match:**

+1. **Search row** — title, artist, and year fields auto-populate as you browse songs in VirtualDJ.
+Use the lock icon to freeze the search fields while you navigate away.
+2. **Candidates** — up to 3 fuzzy-matched candidates from the metadata database.
+Click one to confirm the match and trigger a tanda search.
-After confirming a candidate, Tiger Tanda searches the full database for songs that would work in a tanda together.
-Results are filtered by your active settings (artist, singer, orchestra, genre, grouping, label, year range) and sorted by year.
+3. **Matches** — up to 20 songs that pair well with the confirmed track, filtered by your active settings and sorted by year.
+Double-click a match to search for it in VirtualDJ's browser.

-Up to 20 matching songs appear in the Matches tab.

-### 3. Browse (Browse tab)
+**Right column — Browse & Add:**

+4. **Detail box** — shows detailed metadata for the selected match.
-Select a match and click **Search in VDJ** to search for it in VirtualDJ's browser.
-Tiger Tanda scores the browser results by how well they match (artist, title, year, stars, play count) and shows the top 5.
+5. **Browse list** — top results from VirtualDJ's browser, scored by how well they match (artist, title, year, stars, play count) and displayed with cover art thumbnails.

-Click a result to jump to it in VirtualDJ's browser.
-Use the prelisten button to preview the song directly.
+6. **Prelisten & Add** — preview a song with the waveform display, then click **ADD** to add it to VirtualDJ's automix playlist (or right-click to add to the sidelist).

-## Settings
+### Settings View

-Open the **Settings** tab to configure search filters:
+Toggle the gear icon to open Settings.
+The left column has search filters, and the right column explains how the plugin works.

+**Search filters:**

 - **Artist** — match songs by the same artist
 - **Singer** — match songs with the same singer